netgroup-polito/frog4/docs/README_INSTALL.md

 To install one (or more) Datastore instances and execute them, follow the instructions provided in the [Datastore repository](https://github.com/netgroup-polito/frog4-datastore/).

 ## FROG4 orchestrators
 Now you have installed all the additional modules needed to properly run the FROG4 framework.
 It's time to install the frog4-orchestrator and at least one domain orchestrator.
-For this, please refer to the specific README_INSTALL file skipping the DoubleDecker section if you have followed the [message bus section](#message-bus) in this page.
+For this, please refer to the specific README_INSTALL in each repository.
 Before launching each component follow the next sections to tune-up the whole system.

-### FROG4-orchestrator (**mandatory**).
+### FROG4-orchestrator

 Follow the instructions provided in the file [README_INSTALL](https://github.com/netgroup-polito/frog4-orchestrator/blob/master/README_INSTALL.md).